kfdm/paultraylor.net/content/about/now.md

 - Working at [LINE Fukuoka]
 - Learning [Swift] as a hobby to make some personal iOS apps
 - Prototyping tools for [time management] and [quantified-self]
+- Adopted 2 cats which keep me entertained and busy.
 - Playing [Final Fantasy 14]
   - Working on [monk]
   - Filling in some missing [New Game+] entries